Toolbox for reconstructing quantum theory from rules on information acquisition

-\begin{proof} $Q_{ijk}$ is by construction compatible with $Q_{i_A},Q_{j_B},Q_{k_C}$.
-On the other hand, complementarity of $Q_{ijk}$ and $Q_{l_A\neq i_A}$ is shown by noting that both are compatible with and independent of $Q_{j_Bk_C}$ and employing similar arguments to the ones in the proof of lemma \ref{lem1}.
+\begin{proof} $Q_{ijk}$ is by construction maximally compatible with $Q_{i_A},Q_{j_B},Q_{k_C}$.
+On the other hand, complementarity of $Q_{ijk}$ and $Q_{l_A\neq i_A}$ is shown by noting that both are maximally compatible with and independent of $Q_{j_Bk_C}$ and lemma \ref{lem0}.
 One argues analogously for the individuals of qubits $B$ and $C$. \end{proof}